asteere/ad-nimbus/LoadTests/JMeter/README.md

 # On AWS ec2: If you want to run the test suite on one instance with the output dumped to a file in the container
 # Upload the jmeter tar.gz or push then pull dockerhub
-# Open port 50000 and 1099 on the instance
+# Open port 50000 and 1099 on the instance's security policy
 cdad
 awsgetipaddresses

 # For each instance you want to run JMeter
+# The scps are only required if the image doesn't have the latest versions
 scp "$adNimbusDir/registrySaves/$imageTag.tar.gz core@<publicIpAddress>:/home/core
 scp "$adNimbusDir/LoadTests/JMeter/runServer.sh core@<publicIpAddress>:/home/core

 ssh -R 60000:localhost:60000 -o ServerAliveInterval=60 -o StrictHostKeyChecking=no core@<publicIpAddress>
-docker load -i $imageTag.tar.gz

 ./runServer.sh

 # 2. Run the client